An Opiate-Epidemic True Crime Story.

 Photo by Andrew Feight.

-In March of 2015, with the help of the Rhode Island ACLU and two pro bono attorneys - Neal McNamara and Jessica Jewell, from the Providence office of Nixon/Peabody - Phil sued the Drug Enforcement Administration, demanding the release of the Volkman trial evidence.
+In March of 2015, with the help of the Rhode Island ACLU and two pro bono attorneys Phil sued the Drug Enforcement Administration, demanding the release of the Volkman trial evidence.
 In 2016, U.S. District Court Judge Jack McConnell ruled in Phil’s favor.
 In 2017, the First Circuit U.S. Court of Appeals issued a 2-1 ruling reversing that decision.

 In April 2021, Phil signed a contract with Steerforth Press to publish this book.
 He spent the ensuing two years completing his reporting and writing.
-The book — scheduled for release in April 2024 — is now available for pre-order.
+The book was released on April 9, 2024.

 What People Are Saying.